sarimkhan208/Interview-Prepration-Questions/javascript.md

 ## 4) What is Lexical Scope ?
 lexical scope provides a predictable and reliable way of managing variable visibility and accessibility based on the hierarchical structure of the source code, enhancing code clarity and maintainability.

+## 5) What is mean by This Keyword?
+The keyword "this" in programming languages refers to a special variable or context that represents the current object or instance.
+It is a way to refer to the object on which a method or function is being called or accessed.

+The This key word has different scope for different function such that the ES5 function the this keyword refers to global Object while ES6 arrow function doesnot have internally this keyword it adapt this keyword from there parent

+Example

+let obj = {
+    list  : "friend",
+    names : ["ironman","thor","cap"],
+    display1 : function(){
+        console.log(this.names,this.list)
+    },
+    display2 : function(){
+        this.names.map(function(el)=>{
+            console.log(this.list ,  el)
+        })
+    },
+    display3: function(){
+        this.name.map((el)=>{
+            console.log(this.list,el)
+        })
+    }
+}

+display1() --> (["ironman","thor","cap"],"friends)

+display2() --> (
+    undefined  ironman
+    undefined thor
+    undefined cap
+)
+ it gives undefined becouse of function scope this keyword does not have any value inmap function

+ display3() --> (
+    friends  ironman
+    friends thor
+    friends cap
+)
+it does not gives any undefined becouse arrow function does not have its own this keyword it inherit from parent function